jackyccl/Finding-Lanes-for-Self-Driving-Car/README.md

 now the x axis in hough space is theta (radians) and y axis is rho (p) and it is sinusoidal.

-step 8 Hough Transform 2 - Implementation
+# Step 8 Hough Transform 2 - Implementation
 *Hough accumulator array is previously described as a grid for simplicity and it is actually a two dimensional array of rows and columns to use to collect votes video at 52.15